-12 Note that the 6 hour cut-point, in contrast to the 3 hour cut-point underlying Figure 8, is due to the fact that we now have much richer time use data.
-In the Figure 8 data, information was only available for each sampled individual for a single day, most of which are weekdays rather than weekends.
+Note that the 6 hour cut-point, in contrast to the 3 hour cut-point underlying Figure 8, is due to the fact that we now have much richer time use data.
+In the Figure 8 data, information was only available for each sampled individual for a single day, most of which were weekdays rather than weekends.
 However, with the LifePaths simulation model, we have used the data for different days of the week to build up synthetic biographies as if the time use survey has been conducted every day for a seven day stretch, four times a year (to account for seasonality).
 Thus, with a mix of weekend days and weekdays, it is more appropriate to take a weekly average of daily leisure time, and 6 hours in this context was chosen as a more appropriate cut-point.
-As already noted, though, the underlying simulation still uses continuous time.

-13 Note that children under age 20 are put in with the bottom income group, since we do not have data on their parents' incomes.
+&lt;sup>14 Note that children under age 20 are put in with the bottom income group, since we do not have data on their parents' incomes.